shahrukhatik/Statistical-Inference/Fundamentals of Statistics.md

-The Classic Coin Toss Example
+Fundamentals of Statistics
 ================
 Shahrukh Khan
 April 13th, 2020

-Let's suppose a coin has probability P of falling heads up.
+1. Let's suppose a coin has probability P of falling heads up.
 If we flip the coin many times, we would expect the proportion of heads to be near p.
 Let's Take P = .3 and P=0.03 and n = 5,000 and simulate n coin flips.
 Plotting the proportion of heads as a function of n, we have: